 A smartphone is an excellent browsing tool while a desktop is a better purchasing tool.
 Whether they are sitting in public transport, on a park bench, or in a coffee shop waiting for their order, mobile searchers are often on the go and not quite ready to make a decision.
 On the other hand, a desktop user has probably done his research and is now sitting at home in a comfortable chair all out in the buying mood with the mouse in one hand and a credit card in the other.

-Another good reason that favors PCs is the size of the screen itself, as it is easier to navigate around a site and view images on a bigger screen.
+Our web design agency Chicago believe that another good reason that favors PCs is the size of the screen itself, as it is easier to navigate around a site and view images on a bigger screen.
 On average, the size of a mobile device is just 4.7 inches, while the typical screen size for a desktop is 15.6 inches.
 We could also guess that filling out forms is easier when you are typing on a physical keyboard in front of you and you can clearly distinguish all the keys under your fingers.

 People are also more likely to buy on the desktop when purchases are more complex, like travel purchases that are more expensive and complicated.
 Only 18% of travelers complete bookings on mobile.